kreijack/bombrowser/tests/TESTS.md

 ### Test 1.19 - diff to

+Test description:
-Test description: Insert the code '810037' in the 'Code' field,  and press the button 'Search'; press the right mouse button on the first entry and select the "Diff to" command.
+- Insert the code '810037' in the 'Code' field
+- press the button 'Search'
+- press the right mouse button on the first entry
+- select the "Diff to" command.

 Expected results: The "BOMBrowser" error dialog is showed; this dialog says "The item is not in an assembly".